-Further details about the framework can be found in [3], especially about interface signature, interface constraints and interface configurations.
-In the next section, we consider security as one of the illities in the context of this framework, and outline an approach to security characterisation of software components and component-based systems.
+Further details about the framework can be found in [4, 5], especially about interface signature, interface configuration and interaction constraints.
+In the next section, we consider security as one of the quality atributes in the context of this framework, and outline an approach to security characterisation for software components and component-based systems.

-3 An approach to security characterisation
+3. An approach to security characterisation

 Security is an important aspect of software systems, especially for distributed security-sensitive systems.
-When we assemble systems from existing components, it is vital that we must be able to trust these components.
-Therefore, we need to be aware of the security characteristics of these components and their impact on the target systems.
-In order to provide such security-related information of a component, a model for security characterisation of components and component-based systems is required to augment our framework for component interface definition.
+When we assemble systems from existing components, it is vital that we must be clear about the security characteristics of these components and their impact on the target systems.
+In order to provide such security-related information for components and component-based systems, a model for their security characterisation is required to augment our framework for component interface definition.

 Security of information technology products and systems.
 Over the years, there has been much effort in evaluating Information Technology (IT) security, i.e., the security properties of IT products and systems, including hardware, software and firmware.
 There have been the Trusted Computer System Evaluation Criteria (TCSEC) developed in the United States, the Information Technology Security Evaluation Criteria (ITSEC) developed by the European Commission, the Canadian Trusted Computer Product Evaluation Criteria (CTCPEC), and the Federal Criteria for Information Technology Security (FC) from the United States.
 Since the early 1990s, the sponsoring organisations of the above standards under the coordination of ISO have been working together to align their criteria and create a single international standard of IT security evaluation criteria for general use in the global IT market.
-The result is the current draft international standard, Common Criteria for Information Technology Security Evaluation, version 2.0 - commonly referred to as the Common Criteria or simply CC, released in May 1998 [6].
+The result is the current ISO/IEC International Standard 15408, Common Criteria for Information Technology Security Evaluation, version 2.1 - commonly referenced as the Common Criteria or simply CC, approved in December 1999 [2].

 Given the ever-increasing wide-spread use and trade of IT products, IT security concerns are not only for the highly security-sensitive IT products.
-In fact, any IT products acquired from the market present certain security risks, although with different levels of sensitivity.
+In fact, any IT products acquired from the market place present certain security risks, although with different levels of sensitivity.
 To use the acquired IT products with confidence, their security properties must be measured and made explicit.
 The Common Criteria represent a coordinated effort addressing this issue.